Inside José Andrés’s Minibar Reopening, a New Japanese Frontier

 Core consistency, even as Minibar evolves, is important.
 In typical whimsical fashion, guests will sample dishes inspired by beloved street foods—once shawarma and Jumbo Slice, now bites like shiso leaf tacos.
 The latter involves fashioning a delicate shell from the fragrant herb and sea lettuce, and layering it with Iberico ham, green tomato gel, and tomatillo.
 Sweet courses include a play on Japanese strawberry milk with strawberry tuille, yuzu and strawberry gel, crunchy bits of freeze-dried berries, and milk sorbet.
 Also: a 3.0 revival of the justly famous Krispy Kreme-inspired doughnut, now with flavors of hojicha green tea and ningyo-yaki tempura.

 “No dish is ever finished in our mind.
-There’s always new ingredients, or a new technique, or something you discover that will be impactful for the recipe,” says Charisse Dickens.
+There’s always new ingredients, or a new technique, or something you discover that will be impactful for the recipe,” says Charisse Grey.

 Throughout the lengthy testing process, Dickens says there’s one question that’s repeated daily: is this a Minibar dish?